DAVEY TODD SIGNS WITH PENZ13.COM AS THE TEAM ANNOUNCES THREE MAN LINE-UP FOR 2019

 Photos by RCphotos

-With some major announcements having already been made in regards to team announcements for the upcoming season, we have complied a short list of some of the confirmed lineups for 2019.
+With some major announcements having already been made with regards to team announcements for the upcoming 2019 roads season, Road Racing Daily has complied a shortlist of the confirmed lineups for 2019.

 - Burrows Engineering: Derek Sheils and Tom Weeden